-dogs are a poor copy of their sturdier ancestors, and many an
+dogs are a poor copy of their sturdier ancestors, and

 (Philip Warner, Historian.)

 This site is about a strain of Poodle that has avoided the problems caused by certain Poodle breeders.

 Real Standard Poodles are still used as healthy working dogs as well as companions.

 If you are interested in owning a real poodle puppy, you can find some Practical Information, including Buying a Puppy from us, our Terms & Conditions, some facts about Import / Export, also How to Find Us and how to Contact us.

 ...
 Twelve Things You Didn't Know About Standard Poodles

 - Standard Poodles were originally water retrievers.
 They are still good swimmers like their ancestors, and even have webbed feet.
 The name poodle is closely related to the English word puddle.